Types of Conveyor Systems

 A vibrating tube conveyor, with its removable end covers, allows for easy and frequent cleaning providing low maintenance operation for plants utilizing sanitary applications.

-3. Differential Motion conveyor – This type of conveyor is known for its gentle conveying motion which essentially eliminates potential damage caused by the conveyor system.
+3. Differential Motion conveyor – This type of conveyor system is known for its gentle conveying motion which essentially eliminates potential damage caused by the conveyor system.
 Also known as a horizontal motion conveyor, this system leverages a horizontal, slow advance/quick return system.
 This type of conveying system is ideal for the transport of fine materials, such as powders, and ensures even blending during transport.
 In addition, the differential motion conveyor is known to be relatively simple mechanically, and therefore requires fewer maintenance concerns.

-Learn more about various types of conveying systems exist in order to meet the conveying needs of your company.
+Learn more about various types of conveyor systems exist in order to meet the conveying needs of your company.
 Powder Process-Solutions offers options which can be customized to fit the environment and fit of your plant.

 Subscribe to the Powder-Solutions Group Resource Center to learn more about powder processing solutions for your plant.